Exlint/cli/README.md

 exlint run [options]
 ```

-After running the `use` command, you can run your group over your code to get CLI results.
+After running the `use` command, you can run your compliance over your code to get CLI results.
 Exlint will run your configured libraries against your code and report upon success or failure runs.
 If your code fails to match the configured code standards, Exlint will report the issues in the CLI.